 I don't watch much TV these days.
 When I visit friends or family in the United States, I often glance at the TV screen to see what am I missing or not missing.

 Over the last year, I noticed that there were at least three to five psoriasis commercials per day.
-However, it's only happening in the US and NZ as in the majority of other countries commercials that directly promote a drug are illegal.
+However, it's only happening in the US and NZ.
+These commercials directly promote a drug that is illegal.

 In a recent commercial, a man with plaque psoriasis is presented as uncomfortable with making simple trips to the grocery store.
 He's ashamed by the stares of a fellow female shopper.
 After he talks to his dermatologist about Humira (a biologic drug) his skin clears up and he suddenly enjoys a better life.

 At the first sight, you can think that it's a great commercial.
 It raises awareness of the condition and gives hope to current sufferers, right?
 But unfortunately, I think there are many issues with this commercial, as well as many other ones.

 The commercial itself makes it seem like all psoriasis sufferers are ashamed of it.
 While many psychologists encourage patients to actually show your skin and get comfortable with it, this commercial makes it seem like you can't be happy unless you start taking Humira that would clear your skin.

 The actors in the commercial also never look like they've experienced anything like psoriasis, and a lot of commercials seem to put a little red patch somewhere and call it done.
 As a result, it suggests that you should be absolutely devastated because you have psoriasis, and as soon as it clears up for the commercial actor, their life is 500% happier.

 But it's only that.
 Many psoriasis sufferers might see this commercial on TV and think: Great, I have a few red patches, so I need to get this drug.
 They go to the doctor and ask for this drug, but if they have mild psoriasis they may have to first exhaust other treatment options.